Algorithmic constructions of relative train track maps and CTs

+A \ct\ $\fG$ representing rotationless $\phi\in\Out(\f)$ is a graphical representation of $\phi$, and may be used to find graphical representations of some important invariants of $\phi$.
+For example, there is an algorithm to compute a finite core graph $\pstallings(f)$ immersing to $G$ such that a closed path in $G$ represents a fixed $\phi$-conjugacy class iff and only if it lifts to a closed path in $\pstallings(f)$.
+There is also a graph $\pstallings_N(f)$ immersing to $G$, obtained from $\pstallings(f)$ by attaching finitely many rays, that additionally records fixed points at infinity (see Sections~\ref{s:fix phi} and \ref{s:stallings_N}).
+Arbitrarily large neighborhoods of $\pstallings(f)$ in $\pstallings_N(f)$ may be computed algorithmically.

-The proof of Theorem~\ref{algorithmic ct} is in Section~\ref{the proof}.
+The proof of Theorem~\ref{algorithmic ct} is in Sections~\ref{s:extension} and \ref{s:extend or reduce proof}.
 It relies heavily on our paper \cite{fh:recognition} and, more specifically, on the proof of Theorem~4.28 of \cite{fh:recognition} which states that every rotationless outer automorphism of $F_n$ is represented by a \ct.
 We strongly recommend that the reader have a copy of \cite{fh:recognition} handy while reading the current one.
 We will also rely on \cite{fh:recognition} for complete references.
 Much of the proof of \cite[Theorem~4.28]{fh:recognition} is already algorithmic and the main work in the current paper is to make algorithmic the parts of that proof that are not explicitly algorithmic.